 His Majesty King Willem-Alexander planted a rubber tree on the Wageningen Campus on 23 June.
-The tree was placed between the Atlas and Orion buildings and is a part of the worldwide network of trees, UniversiTrees, which are being planted all across the continents as a symbol of unity in celebration of the hundred-year anniversary of Wageningen University & Research.
-The planting of the tree coincided with the international alumni day, which the King opened earlier that day.
+The UniversiTREE was placed between the Atlas and Orion buildings and is a part of the worldwide network of trees, UniversiTREES, which are being planted all across the continents as a symbol of unity in celebration of the hundred-year anniversary of Wageningen University & Research.
+The planting of the UniversiTREE coincided with the international alumni day, which the King opened earlier that day.

 The rubber tree that was planted, Eucommia ulmoides, is climate resistant.
 The tree can weather fluctuating water levels in the soil in the form of groundwater seepage which are common on the campus.
 The tree also has to be able to withstand harsh winds.
 It is the only rubber-producing tree native to the northern hemisphere.
 In principle, hard, plastic-like rubber can be made from it, as a source of biobased products such as those that we will have increasing need for in the future.
 For that reason, these rubber trees are symbolic of all the research at WUR into trees and forests and the important roles they play for people and for preserving nature.

 100 trees for 100 years WUR was an idea from a Wageningen alumnus.
 Trees are being planted worldwide to create a forest of UniversiTREES.
 The forest symbolically represents the international connection to Wageningen.